 Foundation Doctor's Guide to North West London

-Stretching from central London to the M25 at Hillingdon in the west and Harrow in the north, North West Thames Foundation School has always been one of the most competitive deaneries.
+Stretching from central London to the M25 at Hillingdon in the west and Harrow in the north, North West London Foundation School has always been one of the most competitive deaneries.
 This is in part due to the attraction of working in some of the prestigious tertiary hospitals that call it home, and also because of the guarantee of being able to live in London for both years.

 Central Middlesex Hospital

 Charing Cross Hospital